Reception Starter Information

 Please see our Attendance Policy for futher information.

-The school holiday list for 2021-2022 is published on the website and is also in your pack.
-Please remember that we have a two week break in the May half term.
+The school holiday list for 2023-2024 is published on the website and is also in your pack.

 Free School Meals: